rdheadyii/Password-Generator/README.md

 After confirming selections the user will have a password generated.
 If no character class were confirmed user will be prompted to select at least one selection and function will return back to start of confirms.

+This is a great project to practice writing JavaScript and to understand the logic behind functions.

 ## Display

 Below are some images of how website functions.